dylanmad/undergroundgemclub/README.md

 A page that shows the history of the mixtape and hip-hop, and celebrates each era that contributed to the genre.

 # Conclusion
 In closing, I want to thank you for checking out my project, and hope that you become a part of the community if you are interested in underground mixtapes.
-Also, stay tuned for some very interesting project updates coming soon, and feel free to check out my other projects.
-# Welcome to the Underground Gem Club!